oat-sa/taohub-articles/forge/developer-guide/translate-tao-into-other-languages.md

 -   The Interface Language configuration handle all messages that came from the platform features.
 -   The Data Language concerns business related data and meta-data.

-Here is an example both UI Language and Data Language are in English.\
+Here is an example both UI Language and Data Language are in English.<br/>

 ![](../resources//attachments/download/2593/S%C3%A9lection_053.png)

 Here UI Language have been switched to French\